GROOT - LABRADOR RETRIEVER / GERMAN SHEPHERD DOG / MIXED DOG FOR ADOPTION

 Description

 Dog Breed: Labrador Retriever / German Shepherd Dog / Mixed.
-Groot is an adorable 5-year-old lab mix that has the cutest German shepherd ears.
-He has a smaller build for a standard lab.
-He was surrendered to our rescue, due to his owners moving and not being able to take him and his mother with them.
-He is very friendly.
-Groot loves to play with toys and play fetch.
-Please complete an online application on Richardsonrescuer.
+Groot is an adorable lab mix that was born on 12/1/2020.
+He has the cutest German shepherd ears.
+He was surrendered to our rescue, due to his owners moving and not being able to take him.
+He is very friendly and playful.
+Groot loves to play with toys, play fetch and drink lots of water.
+Please complete an online application at Richardsonrescue. if you would like to visit or adopt this handsome boy.

 -